How we built Categories

-What if we could instantly map the accounting information of any small business in the entire world to a standard chart of accounts?
+What if we could instantly map the accounting data of any small business to a standard chart of accounts?

-• Codat has launched Categories – a feature that maps accounting information to a standard chart of accounts.
+- Codat has launched Account Categorization – a feature that maps accounting information to a standard chart of accounts.

-Codat standardises business data APIs.
+Codat standardizes business data APIs.
 Some of the most complex are accounting APIs.
 This is unsurprising.
 Accounting is complicated.
 Four-year degrees in Accounting exist for good reason.
-Something as seemingly innocuous as a gift card can create lengthy scholarly debate.
+Something as seemingly innocuous as a gift card can create a lengthy scholarly debate.

-While this standardisation across accounting platforms is extremely powerful and saves a lot of developers and finance professionals a lot of time, there is a deeper level to accounting data that poses a different challenge.
+While this standardization across accounting platforms is extremely powerful and saves developers and finance professionals a lot of time, there is a deeper level to accounting data that poses a different challenge.

 The problem ❌